17 Signs of a Condescending Person in Relationships & How to Deal

 When faced with condescension, it’s easy to feel upset or defensive, but staying calm is key.
 A measured response shows that you’re in control and won’t be easily rattled by their behavior.

-By keeping your composure, you prevent escalating the situation, and it becomes harder for them to justify their actions.
+By keeping your composure, you prevent the situation from escalating, and it becomes harder for them to justify their actions.
 Remaining calm also gives you a clearer mindset to respond effectively.

 2. Set boundaries firmly